top of page

 Why should I buy an existing business instead of starting one from scratch?

-Buying an existing business offers immediate cash flow, an established customer base, trained employees, and proven operational processes.
+Buying a business offers immediate cash flow, an established customer base, trained employees, and proven operational processes.
 It reduces the risks associated with startups and allows for quicker scalability.

 How do I know which business is right for me?